fireship-io/fireship.io/hugo/content/courses/javascript/beginner-js-functions.md

 ## Function Declarations vs Expressions

-A function *declaration* is a statement that describe what your code does.
+A function *declaration* is a statement that describes what your code does.
 Declarations are [hoisted](/courses/javascript/beginner-js-survival-guide/), which means they are loaded at the top of the scope before any other code runs.

 {{< file "js" "fun.js" >}}
 {{< highlight javascript >}}